alanpapalia/alanpapalia.github.io/_pages/joinus.md

 useful to highlight).

-I am looking for students who are excited to advance the state of the art in robotics and to tackle difficult fundamental problems in localization, perception, state estimation, and autonomous exploration and environmental monitoring of the environment.
+I am looking for students who are excited to advance the state of the art in robotics and to tackle fundamental problems in:
+- localization, perception, state estimation;
+- long-term autonomy for exploring and studying the environment (e.g., information gathering); and
+- marrying model-based and data-driven approaches to robotics.

 <!--
 A short (and incomplete) list of topics that I am excited about includes: